Khvalynsk culture: Artifacts

 Khvalynsk evidences the further development of the kurgan.
 It began in the Samara with individual graves or small groups sometimes under stone.
 In the Khvalynsk culture one finds group graves, which can only be communal on some basis, whether familial or local or both is not clear.
-With the advent of better methods of recovering ancient DNA, perhaps someday it will be.

 Although there are disparities in the wealth of the grave goods, there seems to be no special marker for the chief.
 This deficit does not exclude the possibility of a chief.
 In the later kurgans, one finds that the kurgan is exclusively reserved for a chief and his retinue, with ordinary people excluded.

 This development suggests a growing disparity of wealth, which in turn implies a growth in the wealth of the whole community and an increase in population.
 The explosion of the kurgan culture out of its western steppe homeland must be associated with an expansion of population.
 The causes of this success and expansion remain obscure.

 We do know that metal was available both in the Caucasus and in the southern Urals.
 The Khvalynsk graves included metal rings and spiral metal rings.
 However, there is no indication of any use beyond ornamental.
 The quality of stone weapons and implements reaches a high point.
 The Krivoluchie grave, which Gimbutas viewed as that of a chief, contained a long flint dagger and tanged arrowheads, all carefully retouched on both faces.
 In addition there is a porphyry axe-head with lugs and a haft hole.
 These artifacts are of types that not too long after appeared in metal.